-NordVPN vs CyberGhost in Australia: Streaming and Netflix
+NordVPN vs CyberGhost in Canada: Streaming and Netflix

-NordVPN appears to be compatible with some of the most popular streaming services in Australia.
-In fact, you can access multiple Netflix libraries with NordVPN, including the Australia, US, UK, Japan, and Canada.
-Also, we were able to unblock Amazon Prime Video, BBC iPlayer, Hulu, and other services.
+NordVPN appears to be compatible with some of the most popular streaming services.
+In fact, you can access multiple Netflix libraries with NordVPN, including the US, UK, Japan, and Canada.
+Also, we were able to unblock Amazon Prime Video, BBC iPlayer, Hulu, and other services in Canada.

-12. NordVPN vs CyberGhost in Australia: Customer Support
+12. NordVPN vs CyberGhost in Canada: Customer Support

-Result: NordVPN vs CyberGhost customer support teams have nailed the art of quality in Australia.
-Whether you talk about the representative through live chat or communicate through emails, there’s always someone available to address your queries in Australia.
+Result: NordVPN vs CyberGhost customer support teams have nailed the art of quality in Canada.
+Whether you talk about the representative through live chat or communicate through emails, there’s always someone available to address your queries.

-We always expect customer support to be top-notch for paid VPN services.
-So, It is great to see that NordVPN and CyberGhost don’t disappoint when it comes to customer support in Australia.
+We always expect customer support to be top-notch for paid VPN services in Canada.
+So, It is great to see that NordVPN and CyberGhost don’t disappoint when it comes to customer support.
 You can find detailed instructions, troubleshooting guides, and installation material on their websites of both providers.

-You can always reach out to their live chat support in Australia.
+You can always reach out to their live chat support.
 NordVPN’s team is quick and responsive through live chat, and the same can be said for CyberGhost live chat.

 Support teams of both VPNs can also be reached through emails.
 A representative will reply to you within a couple of hours to your email address.
-At least in our case, we received email replies to general queries in less than an hour.
+At least in our case, we received email replies to general queries in less than an hour in Canada.

 For Customer Support: It’s a Tie

-Again, it’s hard to pick a winner as CyberGhost, and NordVPN customer support teams have nailed the art of quality customer support.
-Whether you want to reach out to a representative through live chat or communicate through emails, there’s always someone available to address your queries.
+Again, it’s hard to pick a winner as NordVPN vs CyberGhost customer support teams have nailed the art of quality customer support.
+Whether you want to reach out to a representative through live chat or communicate through emails, there’s always someone available to address your queries in Canada.

-Final Verdict: NordVPN is the winner in Australia!
+Final Verdict: NordVPN is the winner in Canada!

 CyberGhost itself has some amazing features, great usability, and is overall a VPN that we wouldn’t recommend against.
 It is also slightly cheaper than NordVPN, so if you’re on a budget, you should certainly go ahead and get CyberGhost.